Yanuh-Jat: History

 In Yanuh, old hewn stones have been found reused in village houses.
 Lintels, oil press, grape press, cisterns cut in rock and old graves have also been described.

 Remains from the Bronze Ages, the Iron Age, the Hellenistic, Roman and the Byzantine periods were found when an area near the shrine of Shaykh Abu Arus in Jat was excavated.

 4th and 5th century CE glass vases were found in Jat when a burial cave was excavated in 1966.
 Ceramics from the same period was also found, together with a bronze bell in an excavation in 1967 of a grave with a central chamber and loculi.

+The name Jatt, or Jathth (northwestern Semitic: "vinepress"), is an ancient one.

-In the Crusader era, Jat was known under the name of Jesce, Jeth or Gez.
+In the Crusader era, Jatt was known under the name of Jesce, Jeth or Gez.
 It first belonged to the lord who had a seat at Mi'ilya, ("Castellum Regis"), later it belonged to the Teutonic Knights.
 In 1220 Joscelin III´s daughter Beatrix de Courtenay and her husband Otto von Botenlauben, Count of Henneberg, sold their land, including Gez, to the Teutonic Knights.

 Earlier sources identified the Crusader place of Lanahie with Yanuh, however, newer researchers place Lanahie near Umm al-Faraj.